 How much do you get paid?

 Not enough!
 But seriously, different places pay different amounts.
-The New York Times has the best rates for freelance constructors, shelling out $200 for a Monday-Saturday (15x15) puzzle and a hefty $1,000 for the big Sunday (21x21) puzzle.
+Peter Gordon's Fireball Crosswords pays the most to freelance constructors, shelling out $301 for a 15x15 puzzle.
+For a Sunday-size (21x21) crossword, the New York Times tops the table with a hefty $1,000.
 But those are definitely outliers.
 For most constructors, it's just an enjoyable side gig.

 Have you ever thought about putting out a book?